Immigration Act of 1990: Background

-Prior to the introduction of the Immigration act of 1990 from Ted Kennedy there was talk in the house and senate about immigration reform, specifically about the number of immigrants that were allowed to enter the United States.
-In 1998, the house voted against a proposal that would limit the amount of family members immigrants could enter the states.
-With the system at the time allowing for unlimited family members, spouses, etc., to enter, there were groups opposing the allowance of this system.
-The senate then debated immigration reform in 1989, before Ted Kennedy proposed the Immigration Act of 1990, which continued family-based immigrant visas.
+Prior to the introduction of the Immigration Act of 1990, there was discussion in Congress concerning immigration reform, particularly on the number of immigrants that were allowed to enter the United States.
+In 1988, the House voted against a proposal that would limit the number of immigrants' family members who could enter the United States.
+With the system at the time allowing for unlimited family members to enter, immigration reform opponent groups largely contended with the allowance of this system.
+The Senate then debated immigration reform in 1989, before Ted Kennedy proposed the Immigration Act of 1990, which continued family-based immigrant visas.

-The most important part of the immigration act of 1990 is the increase in immigrants that are allowed to come into the US, and subsequently allowed millions of immigrants entry over the next couple of decades.
-Specifically Title 1, sec 104 that increased the number of asylees able to enter the country.
-In this same title, the bill allowed for an increase in family based immigration and visa based immigration.
+The most significant provision of the Immigration Act of 1990 was the increase in immigrants that were allowed to come into the US: Title I, Sec.
+104, which increased the number of asylees able to enter the country.
+In this same title, the bill allowed for an increase in family-based, as well as visa-based immigration.

-Compared to the final bill, the initial introduction of the Immigration Act in the senate is not too different in the outcome that was intended.
-However it is fairly different in terms of the language used.
-For example, in the initial version, a lot of the language that was used in Title 1 was scrapped.
-This language had a lot of specific immigration caps for different categories, instead of the simple 675,000 per year mentioned in the final bill.
-This is probably a minor change because the immigrants that would have been classified in those sections were probably still close to the initial cap that was in the introduced bill.
+Compared to the bill's initial introduction in the Senate, the final draft's ultimate objective differed little from what was intended.
+However, wording of the law's official draft varied considerably from the original.
+For example, in the final version's antecedent, provisions contained numerous specific immigration caps for different categories, instead of the simple 675,000 per year found in the law.
+Much of this language used in Title I was eliminated in the Act's final form.